Anyone here seen Charlotte’s Web? Do you remember them stressing how beneficial spiders are to us and our world?

 Sure, they’re scary and fast, and they have way too many legs.
-But in actuality, spiders eat whatever might hurt us and our gardens and crops.
+But in actuality, spiders eat many insects that might hurt us, our gardens, and our crops.

 Benefits of Garden Spiders